 Taenarum was a distributed, collaborative, real-time programming development environment.
 It provided a Smalltalk-style code-browser to source code without having to have it in a particular format.
 It would read and parse standard source code as required so that it could be used by individual developers without having an effect on anyone else in the project (this is compared to most IDEs then, and now, which litter code with special files and file structures).
 Any edit actions that a user performed would be transmitted live to other Taenarum users on the same server so they could see a virtual "developing version" of the code as it happened.
 It had language plugins for C, Java, and Dylan, in various states of completion, CVS support, and a Java evaluation playground (via a third party interpreter).

 Development slowed down as I got busy with other things and changed the way I worked.
 Collaborative editing was starting to be added to popular text editors which have better support than just me.
-Finally abandoned when I accidently left the source code in the UK when moving to live in China.
+Finally abandoned when I accidentally left the source code in the UK when moving to live in China.

-Minerva was an attempt to take high-resolution satellite images, such as those provided by the USGS, and automatically regenerate a 3D enviroment from them.
+Minerva was an attempt to take high-resolution satellite images, such as those provided by the USGS, and automatically regenerate a 3D environment from them.
 The idea was that this would rapidly accelerate the first stage of content creation in open-world sandbox games which were popular at the time.
 Since others had better knowledge of image processing than me (ie, any), I decided to explore different approaches to identifying objects in the images.

 This eventually got bogged down for three reasons: